rossella-v/CONcreTEXT/README.md

 ## References
 [<a name="1">1</a>] Valentina Bambini, Donatella Resta, and Mirko Grimaldi.
 A dataset of metaphors from the Italian literature: exploring psycholinguistic variables and the role of context.
 PloS one, 9(9):1–13, 2014.

-Gabriella Vigliocco, Lotte Meteyard, Mark Andrews, and Stavroula Kousta.
+[<a name="2">2</a>] Gabriella Vigliocco, Lotte Meteyard, Mark Andrews, and Stavroula Kousta.
 Toward a theory of semantic representation.
 Language and Cognition, 1(2):219–247, 2009.

-Felix Hill, Douwe Kiela, and Anna Korhonen.
+[<a name="3">3</a>] Felix Hill, Douwe Kiela, and Anna Korhonen.
 Concreteness and corpora: A theoretical and practical study.
 In Proceedings of the Fourth Annual Workshop on Cognitive Modeling and Computational Linguistics (CMCL), pages 75–83, 2013.

-Felix Hill and Anna Korhonen.
+[<a name="4">4</a>] Felix Hill and Anna Korhonen.
 Learning abstract concept embeddings from multi-modal data: Since you probably can’t see what i mean.
 In Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP), pages 255–265, 2014.

-Alessandra Vergallito, Marco Alessandro Petilli, and Marco Marelli.
+[<a name="5">5</a>] Alessandra Vergallito, Marco Alessandro Petilli, and Marco Marelli.
 Perceptual modality norms for 1,121 italian words: A comparison with concreteness and imageability scores and an analysis of their impact in word processing tasks.
 Behavior Research Methods, pages 1–18, 2019.

-Diego Marconi.
+[<a name="6">6</a>] Diego Marconi.
 Lexical competence.
 MIT Press, 1997.

-Francesca Garbarini, Fabrizio Calzavarini, Matteo Diano, Monica Biggio, Carola Barbero, Daniele P Radicioni, Giuliano Geminiani, Katiuscia Sacco, and Diego Marconi.
+[<a name="7">7</a>] Francesca Garbarini, Fabrizio Calzavarini, Matteo Diano, Monica Biggio, Carola Barbero, Daniele P Radicioni, Giuliano Geminiani, Katiuscia Sacco, and Diego Marconi.
 Imageability effect on the functional brain activity during a naming to definition task.
 Neuropsychologia, 137:107275, 2020.

 Marc Brysbaert, Amy Beth Warriner, and Victor Kuperman.
 Concreteness ratings for 40,000 generally known english word lemmas.
 BEHAV RES METH, 46(3):904–911, 2014.